collapsed-stacks/atheism/questions/717/what-value-is-there-to-joining-any-of-the-recognized-atheist-humanist-organisati.md

 - posted by: [Denis Robert](https://stackexchange.com/users/-1/122-denis-robert) on 2010-12-16
 - score: 1

-<p>This is not really a question for this forum, but I am a member of CFI Canada.</p>
+This is not really a question for this forum, but I am a member of CFI Canada.

 ## Answer 818